German Pancake(s)

 3. Melt 4 tablespoons of unsalted butter.
 Transfer to a 9x13-inch baking dish, and tilt to coat the bottom and sides of the dish.

 4. Whisk or blend the batter again for 5 seconds, then pour into the baking dish.
 Place in the cold oven.
 Turn the oven on to 375°F. Bake until the pancake is puffed and lightly browned on top, 35 to 40 minutes.
 It will be bumpy and have big ole’ bubbles.
+They will deflate and that’s fine.
 Cut into 8 pieces and serve with more butter.

 My husband likes it with butter and maple syrup.
 I think it’s perfect with just butter.
 Could be good with powdered sugar and lemon.
 Or another fruit.